This recipe makes approximately one and a half quarts of yogurt from two quarts of milk.

 After the more expensive investment in equipment, the ingredients are relatively cheap.

-• 2 Quarts: antibiotic free milk.
+- 2 Quarts: antibiotic free milk.
 This is key as it makes the yogurt really thick and almost sweet.
-In the united states the Organic Valley, and A2 brands are antibiotic free.
 Use 2% or higher milk, non fat milk creates yogurt that tastes like chalk.
 Be careful, organic milk may not be antibiotic free, read the label carefully.
+Brands can have different lines of antibiotic free and regular milk.
+I’ve experienced brands that stop producing antibiotic free milk without explicitly mentioning it on the packaging, the text on the packaging was just deleted.
 Organic milk that’s not antibiotic free will result in a sour smoothie, not yogurt.
 Regular milk will cause an almost inedible watery and sour product.
 Do not use lactose free milk as lactose is required to make yogurt.
 When done correctly the final product will have very low levels of lactose which will make it a more pleasant choice for those who are lactose intolerant.

-• 1 1/2 tablespoons of Nido powdered milk.
+- 3/4 to 1 tablespoon of Nido powdered milk.
 If you cannot find Nido, then use a national branded product aimed at children for equivalent, consistent quality.
 Don’t use store brands for powdered milk.
 Their quality is highly variable from week to week leading to unpredictable outcomes.
-Store brands can have lower lactose concentrations and can often require a cup of powder milk for the same results.
+Store brands can have lower lactose concentrations and can often require a cup of powdered milk for the same results.

-• Five ounces (150g) of plain yogurt with live and active culture.
+- Five ounces (150g) of plain yogurt with live and active cultures.
 Select a brand from your supermarket that is not very sour.
-The Oikos has given me the best results so far.

 Recipe

-• Set the timer for 6 hours.
-I have mine permanently set to turn on at two past midnight and turn off at 6am.
+- If you don’t have a auto-shutoff yogurt maker, set the timer for 6 hours.
+When I used a timer I would permanently set it to turn on at two past midnight and turn off at 6am.
 Then I just set the time to 1 minute after midnight to get it started.
 It’s faster than setting it to actual times if you do it repeatedly.

-• Add warm water from faucet to create a bath around the jar.
-Make sure the water is warm, cold water will slow down fermentation and will result in a sour product.
+- Add warm water from faucet to create a bath around the jar.
+Make sure the water is warm at approximately 100F, cold water will slow down fermentation and will result in a sour product.

-• If you buy the cheese makers for Greek style, then strain the yogurt for about 2-4 hours.
+- If you buy the cheese makers for Greek style, then strain the yogurt for about 8 to 24 hours depending on your taste.
 Overnight is OK.
 I forget it in the fridge for a couple days from time to time, it just gets extra thick and you may have to whip some some of the strained curds back into it.

 With planning the entire process will require only 10 minutes of work from getting the maker out of the closet to clean up.
 Then there are a few more small clean ups at 8 hours and when you move the yogurt to smaller containers.